A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

 \paragraph{Sumpub: illustrating conditionally aligned loops.}

 For the \whyg{tabulate} example it is effective to reason by aligning all iterations of the two loops in lockstep.
-This is not the case for program (\ref{eq:sumpub}) in Sect.~\ref{sec:modrel}, recalled here.
+This is not the case for program (\ref{eq:sumpub}) in Section~\ref{sec:modrel}, recalled here.

 It sums the elements of a list that are flagged public.
 It has an information flow property: the output, in variable $s$, depends only on the public elements of the input list.
+(This can be viewed as a declassification or as a value-dependent classification~\cite{AmtoftB07}.)
 Typically such properties are expressed using a precondition of agreement on some expression which in this case should denote ``the public elements of the input list''.

-But the list is a pointer structure and such structures can have cycles, so care needs to be taken in defining predicates and functions.
+As a pointer structure, the list can have cycles, so care needs to be taken in defining predicates and functions.
 In the \whyg{tabulate} example we choose specs that do not involve inductively defined predicates or relations.
 Here, we inductively define a predicate $listpub(p,ls)$ that says $ls$ is the list of values of the public elements in a null-terminated list from $p$.

 We consider the following relational spec, eliding the frame condition for clarity.
 The bound variables, $ls,ls'$ are of the math type \whyg{int list}.